Amelia Dyer

-Amelia Elizabeth Dyer (née Hobley; 1837 – 10 June 1896), popularly dubbed the Ogress of Reading, was a British serial killer who murdered infants in her care over thirty years during the Victorian era.
+Amelia Elizabeth Dyer (née Hobley; 27 November 1837 – 10 June 1896), popularly dubbed the Ogress of Reading, was a British serial killer who murdered infants in her care from 1869 to 1896.

 Trained as a nurse and widowed in 1869, Dyer turned to baby farming—the practice of adopting unwanted infants in exchange for money to support herself.
 She initially cared for the children legitimately, in addition to having two of her own.
-Still, whether intentionally or not, about 400 died in her care, leading to a conviction for neglect and six months' hard labour.
-She then began directly murdering children she "adopted", strangling at least some of them, and disposing of the bodies to avoid attention.
+She allowed many children in her care to die through neglect, which resulted in a conviction in 1879 and six months' hard labour.
+Later, she directly murdered children she "adopted", strangling at least some of them, and disposing of the bodies to avoid attention.
 Mentally unstable, she was committed to several mental asylums throughout her life, despite suspicions of feigning, and survived at least one serious suicide attempt.

 Dyer's downfall came when the bagged corpse of an infant was discovered in the River Thames, with evidence linking back to her.
 She was arrested on 4 April 1896.
 In one of the most sensational trials of the Victorian period, she was found guilty of the murder of infant Doris Marmon and hanged on 10 June 1896.
-At the time of her death, a handful of murders were attributed to Dyer, but there is little doubt she was responsible for many more similar deaths—up to 400 (or possibly more), making her a candidate for history's most prolific serial killer.
+At the time of her death, a handful of murders were attributed to Dyer, but she is presumed to have murdered hundreds, making her a candidate for history's most prolific serial killer.

 Dyer's case led to stricter laws for adoption and child protection, and helped raise the profile of the fledgling National Society for the Prevention of Cruelty to Children (NSPCC), which formed in 1884.

+Early life

+Amelia Elizabeth Hobley was born the fifth of six children (with three brothers – Thomas, James and William – and two sisters, both named Sarah Ann) in the small village of Pyle Marsh, just east of Bristol.
+She was the daughter of Samuel Hobley, a shoemaker, and Sarah Hobley (née Weymouth).
+Her childhood was marred by the mental illness of her mother, caused by typhus.
+Sarah would have violent fits, and Amelia was obliged to care for her until her death.
+Historians later speculated on how this experience might have affected her mental health, and what it might have taught her about the signs exhibited by people affected by mental illness.

+Amelia had an older sister, Sarah Ann, who died in 1841 at age 6, and a younger sister, also named Sarah Ann, who died in 1845, aged a few months.
+After her mother died in 1848, Hobley lived with an aunt in Bristol for a time before serving an apprenticeship with a corsetmaker.
+After her father died in 1859, her eldest brother, Thomas, inherited the family shoe business.
+In 1861, at the age of 24, Hobley became permanently estranged from at least one of her brothers, James, and moved into lodging at Trinity Street in Bristol.